8 minsPublished on 1/27/2023

 How to move your cryptocurrency into cold storage

 The most important thing to keep in mind is that the cryptocurrencies you hold may reside on different blockchains.
-What this means is that you will have to use a different public address.
-Sending your cryptocurrency to the wrong public address may result in you losing your funds forever.
+What this means is that you will have to use a different public wallet address to access the different blockchains.

 For example, if you try to send BTC to a public address on the Ethereum blockchain, then your Bitcoin can no longer be retrieved.